mbaak/synthsonic/README.rst

 * The `Synthsonic` model is found at: `synthsonic/models/kde_copula_nn_pdf.py`
 * As an example how to run it with the SDGym package, have a look at the notebook: `notebooks/leaderboard/adult_all_variables.ipynb`
-* Figures of the neurips paper can be reproduced by running the notebooks in: `notebooks/plots/`
+* Figures of the AIstats paper can be reproduced by running the notebooks in: `notebooks/plots/`
 * Experiments (including leaderboard, ablation studies) can be rerun with the instructions found in: `notebooks/experiments/`